treeman/mining-incorporated/README.md

 Todo
 ====

+* Fix compile errors and finish ButtonList and do some gui refactoring.
 * Preview building and items, see Prison Architect
 * Refactor RoomType into OreType or similar
 * Multiple levels